Nonreciprocal Equilibrium Josephson Effect of Arbitrary Periodicity from Poor Man's Majorana Zero Modes

 \textit{\bt{Restricting to physical states} -} To proceed, we note that not all of the eigenstates of $\hat{H}_{\rm YSR}(\phi)$ are physical.
-Indeed, we find that half of these do not lead to eigenenergies which are much smaller than unity, a condition which we postulated in order for the form of the YSR couplings in Eq.~\eqref{eq:YSRcouplings} to hold.
-Similar to Ref.~\onlinecite{Pientka}, we also project these out from the very beginning of our analysis.
+In fact, half of these do not lead to eigenenergies which are much smaller than unity, a condition which we postulated in order for the approximate form of the YSR couplings in Eq.~\eqref{eq:YSRcouplings} to be valid.
+Similar to Ref.~\onlinecite{Pientka}, we also project these states out from the very beginning of our analysis.